Westcott Parish Councillor

 Please contact the Westcott Parish Council Clerk if you are interested in becoming a parish councillor and would like some more information about vacancies, the role and responsibilities.

-By becoming a parish councillor, those that get involved almost certainly want to do something positive and hope to make a difference by influencing decisions that affect their community.
+By becoming a parish councillor, those who get involved almost certainly want to do something positive and hope to make a difference by influencing decisions that affect their community.
 There are over 80,000 local councillors in England – all are volunteers and will be held accountable by local people for things that happen locally.

 The council is the community’s choice of representatives: an ordinary election for a new council occurs every four years but there may be an election when a seat falls vacant at other times.
 Councillors are either elected or co-opted if insufficient candidates are proposed for seats.
 In addition, if a vacancy occurs between elections (for example, by the resignation of a councillor), the council must generally find out if the electors want an election before they can co-opt.